AdaCore/spark2014/lrm/source/introduction.rst

 the stronger the restrictions on the Ada subset then the simpler will be the SPARK rules, and vice versa).

-However, the high-level requirements to be met by the SPARK 2014 language are invariant under the scope of the Ada subset being used and are of necessity much simpler to understand than the language definition rules.
+However, there are also higher-level requirementsto be met by the SPARK 2014 language that are invariant under the scope of the Ada subset being used and that are of necessity much simpler to understand than the language definition rules.
 Moreover, they provide a rationale for the language features and rules as provided in this document.

-Hence, high-level requirements are provided according to the following
+Hence, higher-level requirements are provided according to the following
 structure:

 #.
 Strategic requirements to be met by the SPARK 2014 language and its associated